Dirty power: What it is and why you need to clean it up

 Fully half of all mission-critical power outages are attributable to power quality issues.
 And 80% of those issues originate on the customer’s side of the electric meter, meaning in customer facilities – not with the utility.

-What types of problems can be caused by dirty power?
+What types of issues can be caused by dirty power?

 The sorts of issues which may result in downtime or disruptions include: